sensu/sensu-go-workshop/lessons/operator/12/README.md

    sensuctl event list
    ```

-   You should see a `check-nginx` event reporting a "command not found" error with a message like `sh: http-check: not found`.
+   You should see a `service-health` event reporting a "command not found" error with a message like `sh: http-check: not found`.

 1. **Add the missing asset.**